 Cat litter can easily clog the drainage.
 It clumps and tends to expand when soaked in water.
 Thus, it can easily clog the sink drain when it finds its way down the drain.

 Clogs resulting from the litter can completely stop water from flowing down the drain.
-Luckily, you can unclog the drain without any damages on the plumbing fixture, according to one of our plumber Sydney experts.
+Luckily, you can unclog the drain without any damages on the plumbing fixture, according to our cheap plumbers in Sydney.

 You can take advantage of the pressure that water creates on the clog to push it down the waste pipe.

 Here’s how to go about it: